datawire/ambassador-docs/docs/emissary/pre-release/howtos/linkerd2.md

       bypass_auth: true
     ```

     When configuring $productName$, Kubernetes is usually configured to run health checks directly against port 8877 -- however, that port is not meant to be exposed outside the cluster.
-The `Mapping` permits accessing the health check endpoint without directly exposing the port.
+The `AmbassadorMapping` permits accessing the health check endpoint without directly exposing the port.

-    (The actual prefix in the `Mapping` is not terribly important, but it needs to match the metadata supplied to the service mirror controller, below.)
+    (The actual prefix in the `AmbassadorMapping` is not terribly important, but it needs to match the metadata supplied to the service mirror controller, below.)

 3. Configure the target cluster $productName$ for the service mirror controller.